Citrous06/CMPE110CurioCabinet/README.md

-# CMPE110CurioCabinet
+# CMPE110CurioCabinet Jeremy Wallace
-Curio Cabinet for class
+## Making my cabinet in terms of a github repository